tudelft3d/val3dity/docs/usage.rst

 The 3D primitives are bundled under their City Objects in the report.
 If your CityJSON contains ``Buildings`` with one or more ``BuildingParts``, val3dity will perform an extra validation: it will ensure that the 3D primitives do not overlap (technically that the interior of each ``BuildingPart`` does not intersect with the interior of any other part of the ``Building``).
 If there is one or more intersections, then :ref:`e601` will be reported.

+For **CityJSONSeq** streams, the validation is performed line-by-line and the errors are returned for each line.
+If you want to generate a global report, you can serialise the stream into a .jsonl file and then validate this file as you would with any other input files.

 For **IndoorGML** files, all the cells (in the primal subdivisions, the rooms) are validated individually, and then some extra validation tests are run on the dual navigation network.
 All errors 7xx are related specifically to IndoorGML.